-If you are like most people, you’ve spent your life until now believing you were one, consistent personality or self – with characteristics, inner rules and values that rarely change.
-You probably wouldn’t even think to question this and would live your entire life believing it.
+If you’re like most people, you’ve spent your life until now believing you were one, consistent personality or self, with characteristics, rules and values that rarely change.
+You probably never thought to question it, and could even live your entire life believing it.

-Whenever you experience thoughts or feelings different to your usual self, you probably become concerned and say things like ‘I don’t know what got into me’ or ‘I wasn’t being myself’ or ‘I only behave like that when I have a few drinks’.
-You also probably criticise yourself whenever you digress from being who you believe you are supposed to be.
+When you’ve had thoughts or feelings different to your usual self, you probably felt concerned and said things like ‘I don’t know what got into me’ or ‘I wasn’t being myself’ or ‘I only behave like that when I drink/am angry/upset/excited’.
+Maybe you believe you have one true self or you try to act from a ‘higher’ self.

-The truth is that you are multi-faceted; you are made up of many parts, which can be called sub-personalities, energy patterns, inner selves or selves.
+The truth is, you are made up of many parts, which can be called sub-personalities, energy patterns, inner selves or selves.

 How Your Inner Selves Affect Your Relationships

-When you relate with others there are quite a few different parts of you – your selves – involved in your relationships.
-That’s why sometimes you feel caring towards your partner (when the caring part of you is active) and at other times you want to be cared for (the needy part of you is active); it is why sometimes you admire a quality in your partner and at other times you see that same quality as a fault; and it is why sometimes something your partner does amuses you and at other times that same action will irritate you and bring up judgmental feelings and thoughts about it.
+When you relate with others there are quite a few different parts of you – your selves – involved in the relationship.
+That’s why sometimes you might feel caring towards your partner (when the caring part of you is active) and at other times you want to be cared for (the needy part of you is active).
+It’s why sometimes you feel admiration for a quality in your partner and at other times you see that same quality as a fault.
+And it’s why sometimes something your partner does might amuse you but at other times that same action will irritate you and bring up judgmental feelings and thoughts about it.

 The selves that constitute your personality include parental selves, child selves, rational selves, emotional selves and others.

-You have selves that you identify with and call ‘me’.
+You have selves you identify with and call ‘me’.
 These are your primary selves.
 It may be that you have one main primary self, such as the Rational Mind, and you rarely experience or express your other selves – especially those your Rational self is not comfortable with.
-Or you may have a number of primary selves that take turns being prominent in you, such as a Pleaser, a Responsible Parent, a Perfectionist, a Sportsperson and an Adventurer who makes an appearance once in a while.
+Or you may have a number of primary selves that take turns being prominent in you, such as a Pleaser, a Responsible Parent, a Perfectionist and a Sportsperson, together forming a ‘primary self system’.

 Discover Your Primary and Disowned Selves

-The qualities that you admire excessively or overvalue in others, and those qualities that you judge in others, give you a good indication of who your disowned selves are.
+The qualities you admire excessively or overvalue in others, and the qualities you judge in others, give you a good indication of who your disowned selves are.

-So if you really admire someone who is an artist and you think that they are better than you because of their artistic ability, then you have probably disowned your own artistic self, and you probably have as a primary self a more logical, practical self.
+So if you admire someone who is an artist and you think they are better than you because of their artistic ability, then you have probably disowned your own artistic self.
+And you probably have as a primary self a more logical, practical self.

-And if you can’t stand someone who is blatantly selfish and you judge them for being selfish, then you have probably disowned your own selfishness and have as a primary self a more giving self who values giving-type behaviours such as taking care of others, being helpful and considering others’ needs.
+And if you can’t stand someone who is blatantly selfish and you judge them for being selfish, then you have probably disowned your own selfishness.
+And your primary self is most likely a giving self who values giving behaviours such as taking care of others, being helpful and considering others’ needs.

-What you have disowned and what is primary in you, also reveals the kinds of people you will be attracted to and enter into relationship with.
+The selves you have disowned and those that are your primary selves, also reveal the kinds of people you will be attracted to and enter into relationship with.

 The two main scenarios are: